rdkcentral/rdkservices/DisplaySettings/doc/DisplaySettingsPlugin.md

 <a name="method.setMISteering"></a>
 ## *setMISteering <sup>method</sup>*

 Enables or Disables Media Intelligent Steering.
+Media Intelligence analyzes audio content and steers the Volume Leveler, the Dialogue Enhancer, the Intelligent Equalizer, and the Speaker Virtualizer, based on the type of audio content.

 ### Parameters